vaughankraska/social_data_mining/src/labs/warm_up/datasheet_text_image.md

     b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created);
     NA
     c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.
-    The dataset download was protected by a password access granted by the course instructor.
+    The dataset download was protected by a password access granted by the course instructor and expiring on the 5th of November 2024.

 __Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor-patient confidentiality, data that includes the content of individuals non-public communications)?__ If so, please provide a description.
 The data contains images and Tweets that could be classified as personal identifiable information.